wxue/UnixTools/tcp/README.md

 to check if it is added correctly.

 Don't worry, this changes the PATH temperately.
-So if you open a new terminal you need to do this again or write it into .bash permanently(not recommended).
+So if you open a new terminal you need to do this again or write it into .bash permanently(not recommended in this case).

 SYNOPSIS
 ---------